-Napavine Water Department Consumer
+Napavine Water Department

-Confidence Water Report
+Consumer Confidence Water Report

-This is Napavine's eighteenth Consumer Confidence Report on your drinking water Our most system. sampling recent have been results gathered to inform our customers about their tap water.
+This is Napavine's nineteenth Consumer Confidence Report on your drinking water system.
+Our most recent sampling results have been gathered to inform our customers about their tap water.
 With this information, we hope you will learn more about our water and, will help us protect our water for future use.